ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 This lab will walk you through a typical end-to-end workflow for a Java developer using VSTS and working with Eclipse.
 We will use a hypothetical customer called MyShuttle that provides a portal for its drivers to access travel history and see fares collected.
 This is a  Java application built on JSP/Servlet technology running on Apache Tomcat and using MySQL as the database.
 We will develop this on a Ubuntu desktop station and we will deploy the app on Azure.

-In this lab, you will:
+In this lab, you will

     * Provision a VSTS project with some sample data and users

     * Install and explore how **Team Explorer Everywhere** the Eclipse plugin for VSTS
     * Setup a CI and CD pipeline to deploy a Java application
     * Run a automated test to test and detect issues
     * Fix and redeploy the application

+**Estimated time to complete the lab:**  1 hour

 ## Pre-requisites